DIY Built-in Bunk Beds with Stairs

 DIY Built-in Bunk Beds

-I added in farmhouse style with shiplap, industrial lighting, and painted white wood.
-I love the end result!
-It’s one of my favorite diy projects to date.
+It’s one of my favorite DIY projects to date.
 It’s a simple bunk bed, but has everything I was looking for.

 Affiliate links of products used in this room are below for your convenience.
 Please see my full disclosure.

-How did we build them?
-I don’t have specific instructions or tutorial.
-I wish I had specific DIY bunk bed plans (we made up our own!), but I do have a bunch of pictures that will show you the process from the different viewpoints, and the steps we took in making them.
+We created our own bunk bed plans, and I’m sharing pictures that will show you the process from the different viewpoints, and the steps we took in making them.
 I’m also sharing our hand drawn specs and measurements so you can see how everything came together.

 DIY Bunkbed Plans